 Hazardous Noise Producing Operations and Equipment

 Exposure to any of the operations or equipment listed below will likely require the use of hearing protection, unless it can be shown with actual noise measurements that operations produce Sound Pressure Levels (SPLs) of less than 85 dBA at the operator's ear.
-Those discharging firearms can expect impulse/impact noise in excess of 140 dB and must also use hearing protection.
-This list is not all-inclusive of operations and equipment that require hearing protection.
+Employees discharging firearms can expect impulse/impact noise more than 140 dB and must also use hearing protection.
+This list is not intended to be exhaustive.

 Agricultural tractors